xykox/kzu_data_migrator/README.md

 # KzuDataMigrator

-Use it if you want manipulate data migration outside of the schema migration process.
+Use it if you want manipulate data migration completely outside of the schema migration process.

 ### Usage